da-luce/ece4760_final_project/webpage/index.md

 ### Arnav

-- Setting up the stepper motor
+- Set up the stepper motor and driver to work with the Pico
-- Displaying the distances using the rainbow gradient with the polar grid and angle arrow
-- Writing Arduino code to use the ToF sensor and send data over UART
+- Implemented Arduino code to read the ToF sensor and send data to the Pico over UART TX
+- Extensively explored calibration when debugging accuracy issues with the VL53L4CX sensor
+- Updated VGA graphics to use a [rainbow gradient](#color-map) for distance
+- Implemented a [polar grid](#polar-grid) with angles and distances; tuned to maximize screen usage
+- Added an [angle arrow](#angle-arrow) indicating the ToF's real-time orientation

 ### Dalton